SiddhantDeshmukh/adventOfCode21/sid/README.md

 why part 2 took a while today, but in the end I had to live with my split conditional that filtered the order of indices depending on if we were dealing with a diagonal line or not.

+## Day 6 - Lanternfish

+Was fun!
+Thanks to a hint I managed to avoid creating a large list (I was shying away from it anyways) and instead made a 'growth_rate + 2' size array that kept track of how many lanternfish were in each stage.
+The update rule is just a scalar value 'num_6_increase' in the current implementation, but it would be more interesting to make it a vector of the same length as the fish counts so one could define arbitrary update rules for the fish.
+Part 1 and part 2 were the same because of the method I chose, which was a nice surprise.